Mike11199/applyYourSelf---Job-Tracker/README.md

 <img src="https://user-images.githubusercontent.com/91037796/178844759-710ad824-90a0-4e10-ace7-f6f4a7b8b832.png" width=50% height=50%>

--Created a user model to:
+-Created a user model to with Mongoose schema for use with MongoDB: